Resident Evil Gaiden: Plot

 Aboard the Umbrella submarine, Barry reveals to the sub’s captain that he only pretended to abduct Lucia to trick Umbrella into evacuating them off the Starlight, having figured out that the company is actually interested in a different BOW – a genetically engineered parasite growing inside of Lucia, expected to brutally emerge from the girl within ten days.
 Barry forces the surgeons on board to surgically remove the parasite from the Lucia, and the operation is a success.
 However, despite its incomplete development, the parasite is able to break through the containment glass and attacks the sub’s captain, “draining the life from him” and turning him into a zombie.
 The parasite escapes, quickly turning the whole crew into zombies, and rapidly matures into a large, monstrous BOW.
 Barry and Lucia navigate the submarine back to the Starlight and board it in order to rescue Leon, but the BOW manages to board the sinking ship ahead of them.
 Although they quickly discover what appears to be Leon, the two find out that the BOW is actually a shape-shifter and that it has assumed the form of their partner.
 They escape and come across another Leon in the engine room, who Barry believes to be the real one.
 Together, the three go back to the deck, where the BOW pulls Lucia into the sea.
 Barry rescues her, only for another Lucia to appear right behind them.
 The real girl grabs a knife and cuts her hand to show her red blood, confirming her identity.
 The group then defeat the BOW in one last battle and board the Umbrella submarine as the Starlight sinks.
 Lucia, having lost her mysterious powers following the parasite’s extraction, is offered to live with Barry’s family.

-In the game’s final shot before the credits, Leon’s neck is shown bleeding green blood, revealing him to be the BOW in disguise, which Lucia is now unable to sense.
-What happened to the real Leon is uncertain, but he is implied to have died.
+In the game’s last shot before the credits, Leon’s neck is shown bleeding green blood, revealing him to be the BOW in disguise, which Lucia is now unable to sense.
+The fate of the real Leon is uncertain, but it is possible he died.